Are All Steps Equally Important? Benchmarking Essentiality Detection of Events

 Yueguan Wang was supported by the USC Viterbi-THU Summer Research Program.
 Muhao Chen is supported by the NSF Grant IIS 2105329, the NSF Grant ITE 2333736, the DARPA MCS program under Contract No. N660011924033 with the United States Office Of Naval Research, a Cisco Research Award, two Amazon Research Awards, and a Keston Research Award.

-This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA Contract No. 2022-22072200003 under the HIATUS Program and IARPA Contract No. 2019-19051600006 under the BETTER Program, and by contract FA8750-19-2-1004 with the US Defense Advanced Research Projects Agency (DARPA).
+This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA Contract No. 2022-22072200003 under the HIATUS Program and IARPA Contract No. 2019-19051600006 under the BETTER Program.
+This work was also supported by Contract FA8750-19-2-1004 with the US Defense Advanced Research Projects Agency (DARPA).
 Approved for Public Release, Distribution Unlimited.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of ODNI, IARPA, DARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.